Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                          USAGE
 When you decide to use this filter, it is good practice to add you language specific Easylist filter.
-Language specific filters often contain specific block and hide rules of teh websites you visit (first party).
+Language specific filters often contain specific block and hide rules of the websites you visit (first party).
 This blocklist aims to block advertising and tracking networks which are used on the websites you visit (third-party).
 That is why they supplement each other well.

                                                     ERRORS & ISSUES